 In the first part of this three-article series we explored the most common reasons why entrepreneurs sell their business.

-Once that momentous decision is taken, it’s vital that you understand how the selling process works.
-While it does vary to some degree from business to business, the general steps are always broadly the same.
+Once that momentous decision to sell your business has been made, it’s vital that you understand how the selling process works.
+While it does vary from business to business, the general steps are always broadly the same.

 Appoint professional help

-Selling a business is not a simple process and a broker – providing you hire a competent one – will guide you through each and every stage.
+Selling a business is not a simple process and a broker – providing you hire the right one – will guide you through each and every stage.
 They can value the business, find suitable buyers, protect your interests during negotiations (without alienating the other party) and advise on what information to disclose and when.

 Preparing the business for sale

-Before you put the business on the market you should strive to make the business as attractive to buyers as possible.
+Before you put your business on the market you should strive to make the business as attractive to buyers as possible.
+You will need to do this to the aesthetics of the business as well as the way the business is run.

+The day to day of your business will also need to be spick and span.
 Get your financial records and other important documentation up to date and filed correctly.
-You’ll need to provide information to buyers promptly when requested.
+You’ll need to provide information to buyers promptly when its requested.

 Imagine you’re the buyer.
 Is there anything about the business that might put you off?
 If so, is this something you can rectify in the next few days, weeks or months?
 For instance, you could persuade a key customer to renew a contract that is close to expiry.